Last updated on June 26th, 2020 at 05:07 pm.

 When people are selling their property in Spain, they wonder, “do you pay tax when you sell your house?”
-Generally, this type of taxation falls under capital gains tax (CGT), which can cause confusion.
+Generally, this type of taxation falls under capital gains tax (CGT), which can be complex.
 Capital gains tax applies in most countries when you sell a property.
 In essence, CGT is a payment on the profit you make.
-Recently, there have been a number of changes in relation to capital gains tax that have caused some confusion amongst foreigners living in Spain.
+Recently, there have been a number of changes in relation to capital gains tax that have caused confusion amongst foreigners living in Spain.

 Do you pay tax when you sell your house if you’re a non-resident?